 San Jose, et al. v.
 Office of the Commissioner of Baseball and Allan Huber “Bud” Selig:

-The city of San Jose sued our client, Major League Baseball, alleging antitrust violations and various state law claims concerning the circumstances surrounding the Oakland Athletics possible move to San Jose.
-The lawsuit claims Major League Baseball and its commissioner violated state and federal laws regarding unfair business practices and anticompetitive conduct.
-It also challenges the exemption to antitrust laws that the U.S. Supreme Court first upheld for Major League Baseball in 1922.
+The city of San Jose sued our client, Major League Baseball, alleging antitrust violations and various state law claims related to the Oakland Athletics possible relocation to San Jose.
+The lawsuit claimed that Major League Baseball and its commissioner violated state and federal laws regarding unfair business practices and anticompetitive conduct.
+It also challenged the exemption to antitrust laws that the U.S. Supreme Court first upheld for Major League Baseball in 1922.
 We successfully moved to dismiss plaintiffs’ antitrust claims, and the Ninth Circuit Court of Appeals affirmed that ruling, and we convinced the Supreme Court of the United States to decline a petition for certiorari.

 In re High-Tech Employee Antitrust Litigation:

 We are currently defending Google in an antitrust class action brought on behalf of employees of Adobe, Apple, Google, Intel, Lucasfilm, and Pixar.
 The case stems from a 2010 United States DOJ antitrust action and a 2013 civil class action of 64,000 workers against the Silicon Valley companies for alleged "no cold call” agreements which restrained the recruitment of high-tech employees.